 The County received \$13.2 million in CARES Act funding in May 2020, which was used by the County to cover certain costs or distributed to qualifying recipients through a variety of County programs.
 Together We Rise, the largest program recipient, was a business stabilization effort that provided approximately \$8.5 million to over 800 local businesses.
 The County also provided funds to various local non-profit organizations in the cumulative amount of \$2.5 million.
 An additional \$1.3 million provided for County-related information technology enhancements to assist teleworking activities to serve the public.
-Approximately \$400,000 was provided as reimbursement to the County and multiple municipalities for pandemic related costs.
+Approximately \$400,000 was distributed to the County and multiple municipalities to reimburse pandemic related costs.
 The remaining approximately \$500,000 was provided to the Convention and Visitors Bureau for tourism revitalization efforts.

 The American Rescue Plan Act allocated \$60.5 million to multiple recipients in Washington County, with \$31.2 million being allocated to municipalities located in Washington County and \$29.3 million being retained by the County.
-The funding can be used to respond to or mitigate the COVID-19 health emergency or its negative economic impacts, including assistance to households, small businesses, nonprofits, and aid for tourism, travel and hospitality; to provide essential workers with premium pay; to cover revenue loss incurred as a result of the COVID-19 emergency; or to make necessary investments in water, sewer, or broadband infrastructure.
-The County has received \$14.7 million to date and anticipates receiving the remaining disbursement in June 2022.
+The funding may be used to respond to or mitigate the COVID-19 health emergency or its negative economic impacts, including assistance to households, small businesses, nonprofits, and aid for tourism, travel and hospitality; to provide essential workers with premium pay; to cover revenue loss incurred as a result of the COVID-19 emergency; or to make necessary investments in water, sewer, or broadband infrastructure.
+The County has received \$14.7 million of its \$29.3 million allocation to date and anticipates receiving the remaining disbursement in June 2022.
 The County has spent a portion of the \$29.3 million on premium pay for essential workers.
-The remaining funds of such total amount have been allocated to various projects that include broadband expansion, clean water infrastructure, aid for tourism, and assistance for small business and nonprofits.
-Adjustments being made to the fiscal year 2022 budget are in the amount of \$15.7 million, while the remaining \$13.6 million is budgeted in the fiscal year 2023 Capital Improvement Plan.
+The remaining portion of such total amount has been allocated to various projects that include broadband expansion, clean water infrastructure, aid for tourism, and assistance for small business and nonprofits.

+Of the County's allocation, \$15.7 million was appropriated through the fiscal year 2022 budget (including by adjustments made to such originally adopted budget), while the remaining \$13.6 million is budgeted in the fiscal year 2023 Capital Improvement Plan.